John 15

 John 15 is the fifteenth chapter in the Gospel of John in the New Testament section of the Christian Bible.
-It is part of what New Testament scholars have called the 'farewell discourse' of Jesus.
+It is part of what Christian Bible scholars have called the 'farewell discourse' of Jesus.
 It has historically been a source of Christian teaching and Christological debate and reflection, and its images (particularly of Jesus as the vine) have been influential in Christian art and iconography.
 The chapter implies one of the highest and most developed Christologies to be found in the New Testament.
 The original text was written in Koine Greek.
-The book containing this chapter is anonymous, but early Christian tradition uniformly affirmed that John composed this Gospel.
+The gospel identifies an unnamed "disciple whom Jesus loved" as its source and possible author.
+Early Christian tradition uniformly affirmed that John composed this Gospel.

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 27 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: (Note: The extant Codex Ephraemi Rescriptus does not have this chapter due to lacuna.)